 - Pair with a downstream classifier like a random forest or an SVM to perform binary or multi-class classification or tasks such as sentiment classification or toxicity detection.

-For short texts (shorter than 512 tokens), we return embeddings obtained by averaging the embeddings of each token in the text, following Reimers and Gurevych.
+For short texts (shorter than 512 tokens), we return embeddings obtained by averaging the contextualized embeddings of each token in the text, following Reimers and Gurevych.
 The final embedding thus captures semantic information about the entirety of the text.
-For texts longer than 512 tokens, we first splice the text into 512-token chunks, and average the resulting embeddings of each chunk.
+For texts longer than 512 tokens, we will truncate your inputs to the maximum context length.